Libertarian & Republican, Big Tech, Big Gov, Big Pharma & COVID | Liberty Lockdown's Clint | OAP #12

 But just to be the devil's advocate, isn't that kind of what we have now?

-I mean on a hyper local level, right?
+I mean, on a hyper-local level, right?

-But I mean, now we have a community that elects judges and um district attorneys, or I mean, there's sort of like a community consensus in terms of elections in terms of you know who's going to be responsible for making judgments, who's gonna be who's gonna be the police chief in your local community, who's gonna be the district attorney that presses the charges.
+I'm not talking about federal prosecution and all that bullshit that goes on, but I mean, now we have a community that elects judges and um district attorneys or i mean, there's sort of like a community consensus in terms of elections in terms of you know who's going to be responsible for making judgments, who's going to be who's going to be the police chief in your local community, who's going to be the district attorney that presses the charges.

-So in that sense, we sort of do have a community consensus as to what is and is not acceptable on a local level.
+So, in that sense, we sort of do have a community consensus as to what is and is not acceptable on a local level.

-We do not have people that have actually consented to the system that they exist in.
+Yeah, the issue is that we don't have we do not have consent, we do not have people that have actually consented to the system that they exist in.

-And that is what Lysander Spooner, who uh in his great work of art called No Treason, um, demonstrates in excruciating detail is that even the constitution itself, it it was only consented to by the signers, you know, that all of the people operating underneath it had no choice and they were just thrown into it.
+And that is what Lysander Spooner, who uh in his great work of art called No Treason, um, demonstrates in excruciating detail is that even the Constitution itself, it was only consented to by the signers, you know, that all of the people operating underneath it had no choice and they were just thrown into it.

-So while they were throwing off the shackles of tyranny, they were actually putting people back into it right away.
+So, while they were throwing off the shackles of tyranny, they were actually putting people back into it right away.

 That's true, but the constitution does have mechanisms by which it can be changed.

-I mean, it hasn't happened in a long time, but I mean if you have a lot of consensus in your society, you can make you can amend it.
+I mean, it hasn't happened in a long time, but I mean, if you have a lot of consensus in your society, you can make you can amend it.

-I never agreed to be born into this capitalist utopia or this is this mixed economy, or I never agreed uh to have fiat currency.
+If you had had that, yeah, I never agreed to be born into this capitalist utopia or this, this mixed economy, or I never agreed to have fiat currency.

 Like, what if I want to only use gold and silver, right?